 How to choose the first big project

-The first big project should be something that involves cross-team collaboration.
+The first big project should be something that involves cross-team collaboration and an agile approach to manage projects overall.
 A project like that ensures that your new hire will communicate and work with other team members which will help them learn other people’s responsibilities and create comradery in the digital space.

 A project that requires them to work with others doesn’t just show how good of a team player they are but also helps them discover the inner workings of your company.
 The end goal is for them to work together and bridge the gap between them brought on by geography, culture, and more.

 We already mentioned that you need to introduce the team over a Zoom call (or any other tool of your choosing), but remember to make this a periodical thing.
 Organize a weekly meeting in which you’ll discuss the progress made on different projects, company news and get a chance to further familiarize yourself with the team.